klsoundarya/dice-quest/README.md

 - Additional Sound Effects: Add more sound effects to enhance the gaming experience.
 - Leaderboard: Implement a leaderboard to display high scores or achievements.
 - Mobile App Integration: Develop a mobile app version of the game for a more immersive experience on smartphones and tablets.
-- In the future, users will have the option to switch between a light and dark color scheme with a dark mode toggle.
 - Add more dice roll games into the dice quest webpage.

 </details>